Accelerating Access to DEEP Funding

 In Goal 11, DEEP is speeding up key grant and contracting processes that it controls.
 DEEP administers roughly 35 individual grant programs from 14 different federal agencies totaling $370 million and counting.
 These funds support agency operations and pass-through contracts to nonprofits, municipalities, and other grantees.
 Background on this goal is presented in DEEP’s 20BY26, Setting the Target: CT DEEP 2026 Goals (February 2024).

-DEEP will be participating with OPM and other agencies in the pilot of a new statewide Grant Management System using the Euna/Amplifund platform.
-This system will allow DEEP to receive solicitations, provide assistance using grant management tools, and facilitate reporting.
+DEEP is participating with OPM and other agencies in the pilot of a new statewide Grant Management System (GMS) using the Euna Grants (formerly known as AmpliFund) platform.
+This system will assist DEEP in various phases of the grants administration process, from grant seeking to grant making.
+Critical benefits will flow to DEEP and grantees, including streamlined administration, simplified reporting, expedited payment processing, and improved grant opportunity awareness.

 GOAL 11 PROGRESS FROM PREVIOUS QUARTERS